Asian shares mixed in muted trading ahead of US Fed meeting

 An investor plays a mobile chess game while watching stock prices at a brokerage in Beijing, China, Tuesday, March 19, 2019.
-Asian shares are mixed in muted trading as investors await the U.S. Federal Reserve meeting later in the week.
+Asian shares were mixed in muted trading Tuesday as investors awaited the U.S. Federal Reserve meeting later in the week.
 (AP Photo/Ng Han Guan)

 Asian shares were mixed in muted trading Tuesday as investors awaited the U.S. Federal Reserve meeting later in the week.